|SULPHUR DIOXIDE||ICSC: 0074|

 Causes eye irritation

-Causes damage to respiratory tract through prolonged or repeated exposure if if inhaled
+Causes damage to the respiratory tract through prolonged or repeated exposure if inhaled

 Harmful to aquatic life